 Project Director: Drs.
-Samuel Connell (Foothill College), Kathryn Maurer (Foothill College), Chad Gifford (Columbia University), and Ted Neff (Museum of Northern Arizona)
+Samuel Connell (Foothill College/UCLA), Chad Gifford (Columbia University), and Kathryn Maurer (Foothill College)

-The 2013 Foothill Ecuador Summer Program is a 4-week field school designed to explore the cultures of Ecuador both past and present.
+The 2014 Foothill Ecuador Summer Program is a 4-week field school designed to explore the cultures of Ecuador both past and present.
 Participants will get training in theory, methods and modern-day relevance of archaeological exploration by joining a team of archaeologists excavating Inca and pre-Inca fortresses in the Ecuadorian Andes.
 The program will also provide opportunities to learn about and participate in ethnographic fieldwork with an applied focus in a multi-cultural setting.
-For 2013, students choosing the applied cultural anthropology focus will work on issues of indigenous health and developing an intercultural health clinic in the region.
+For 2014, as part of the applied cultural anthropology focus, students will work on issues of indigenous health and developing an intercultural health clinic in the region.

-The program is based in the Andean town of Cangahua (Cayambe), where students will live and take day and/or evening classes from Foothill instructors, local scholars and guest lecturers.
+The program is based in the Andean town of Cangahua (Cayambe), where students will live.
 Daily activities will consist of archaeology field and lab work, classes, cultural excursions, applied ethnographic fieldwork and community service projects, and free time.
 The program will run daily for 4 weeks, with one 3-day break for independent travel.

 All participants must commit to active and positive engagement in all program components.
 Students will earn a total of 12 units from Foothill College for successful completion of the program.
 See website: http://www.foothill.edu/anthropology/